managarm/managarm/docs/src/contributing/lsp.md

 - If you see the `clangd` banner, but you are seeing issues in the editor, enable the LSP logs in your editor (for instance, `g:lsp_log_verbose` and `g:lsp_log_file` with `vim-lsp`), and check the logs.
+- Export `CLANGD_FLAGS="--log=verbose"` before running your text editor to increase log verbosity and try again.
+- LLVM 13 changed the meaning of `.clangd`.
+  It used to be a directory containing the indexer cache, but it was moved to `$XDG_CACHE_HOME/clangd`.
+  If `.clangd` is a directory, remove it.
-  If there is no obvious issue, reach out for help.
+- If there is no obvious solution, reach out for help.